q-viper/q-viper.github.io/_posts/2020-08-16-contour-based-game-break-the-bricks.md

 * When brick breaks, points is gained will be reflected to some direction.

 Lets work on above ideas.
 I worked from 10:30am on the code and this is 7pm.
-I can feel my back pain but finally i have a glimpse of smile on face because i made it.
+I can feel my back pain but finally I have a glimpse of smile on face because I made it.
 For the demo please view below video and for the code, follow more.

 <figure>
 <video src = "{{site.url}}/assets/contour-game/brick1.mp4" width="100%" controls autoplay loop> </video>